 Dr. Delores V. Mullings

-Dr. Delores V. Mullings is an assistant professor at Memorial University of Newfoundland.
+Dr. Delores V. Mullings is an associate professor at Memorial University of Newfoundland and the School of Social Work's Chair in Teaching and Learning.
 Her research, teaching and practice are grounded in a critical race perspective.
 She has over 20 years of practice experience working with assaulted women and children, homeless people and immigrants.
 Her research interests and experience from a policy analysis perspective focus on the racist discourse and practice at the Canadian Human Right Tribunal (CHRT), the employment discrimination of racialized people in Canadian society, the labour market segmentation of domestic workers, health and social needs of older Caribbean people and the experiences of foster parents working for the state.
 She has taught courses in social work foundation, social policy analysis, social justice and aging.
 She is currently pursuing research aimed at influencing structural changes at the CHRT, settlement and integration experiences of new immigrants in St John’s and end of life concerns for older people in rural Newfoundland.

 Selected Courses Taught